opengis/laravel-log-visits/README.md

 // Gets IP metadata for specified IP address
 $ipMetadata = LogVisits::getIpMetadata('142.250.64.142');

+// Gets the country short code for the current request ip
+// Usefull for phone number of countries UI default
+// Will return the ip-metadata-default-country-code config if unable to process through ipstack
+$ipMetadata = LogVisits::getCountryCode();

 // Resolves the current IP
 // If server variable HTTP_FORWARDED_FOR or header x_real_ip is set, it will be used over REMOTE_ADDR variable